milonmaze/privacy-terms-observatory/www.hbomax.com/privacy/en-us.md

 We may use your Information for the purpose of marketing and/or advertising our Offerings and those of our clients, affiliates, business partners, and select third parties.
-WarnerMedia uses AdTech technologies, such as real-time bidding, to monetize advertising space within its Digital Services and/or to create a ‘profile’ based on Information about your interactions with us, including our Offerings, our service providers, and our partners and their websites, apps and online advertising, which is used to provide you with personalized  advertising and marketing.
+We use AdTech technologies, such as real-time bidding, to monetize advertising space within its Digital Services and/or to create a ‘profile’ based on Information about your interactions with us, including our Offerings, our service providers, and our partners and their websites, apps and online advertising, which is used to provide you with personalized  advertising and marketing.
 We may also aggregate Information about users to create groups or categories of users, such as ‘segments’, to communicate with you about our Offerings and let you know about our clients’ and partners’ offerings, including on Social Media Sites.

 While processing of your Information for this purpose may involve an algorithm automatically selecting advertising which is intended to be of interest to you, we do not make fully-automated decisions that may have a legal or significant effect on you without either your explicit consent, or where otherwise permitted by applicable law.